walmartlabs/thorax/README.md

 ### ensureRendered *view.ensureRendered()*

-Ensure that the view has been rendered at least once.
+NARRATIVE: Ensure that the view has been rendered at least once.
+Used when calling render manually.

 ### appendTo *view.appendTo(element)*

-Appends the view to a given `element` which may be a CSS selector or DOM element. `ensureRendered` will be called and a `ready` event will be triggered.
+NARRATIVE: Appends the view to a given `element` which may be a CSS selector or DOM element. `ensureRendered` will be called and a `ready` event will be triggered.
 This is the preferred way to append your outer most view onto a page.

 ### children *view.children*